Satisfactory Academic Progress (SAP) and Maximum Timeframe Standards

 Grades cannot be reviewed until after the next fee payment deadline, so please ensure your account balance is paid.
 Payment arrangements, such as signing up for the Deferred Payment Plan, may be available through Student Accounting.

 If a SAP appeal is denied, a Secondary Appeal may be considered.
-When filing a Secondary Appeal, submit your new and/or additional extenuating circumstances that explain why you were not able to maintain SAP.
+To complete a Secondary Appeal, please submit documentation of your new and/or additional extenuating circumstances that explains why you were not able to maintain SAP during the probation period.
 The decision on a Secondary Appeal is final.

 Undergraduate advising resources: